QuaSi-Software/Documentation/docs/workflow_code_contributions.md

 # Workflow for code contributions
-The followinging describes a workflow for how contributions to the code base can be done.
+The following describes a workflow for how contributions to the code base can be done.
 This is particularly relevant for the simulation engine ReSiE, but the same applies for other code-heavy parts of the QuaSi project.
 It is oriented by a popular approach often called the "git feature-branch workflow".
 It is assumed the reader generally knows how to